My IBM Log in Subscribe

 Vector embeddings are numerical representations of data points that express different types of data, including nonmathematical data such as words or images, as an array of numbers that machine learning (ML) models can process.

+Artificial intelligence (AI) models, from simple linear regression algorithms to the intricate neural networks used in deep learning, operate through mathematical logic.
 Any data that an AI model operates on, including unstructured data such as text, audio or images, must be expressed numerically.
 Vector embedding is a way to convert an unstructured data point into an array of numbers that still expresses that data’s original meaning.

+Training models to output vector representations of data points that correspond meaningfully to their real-world features enable us to make useful assumptions about how vector embeddings relate to one another.
 Intuitively, the more similar two real-world data points, the more similar their respective vector embeddings should be.
 Features or qualities shared by two data points should be reflected in both of their vector embeddings.
 Dissimilar data points should have dissimilar vector embeddings.

 Armed with such logical assumptions, vector embeddings can be used as inputs to models that perform useful real-world tasks through mathematical operations that compare, transform, combine, sort or otherwise manipulate those numerical representations.

 Expressing data points as vectors also enables the interoperability of different types of data, acting as a lingua franca of sorts between different data formats by representing them in the same embedding space.
-For example, smartphone voice assistants “translate” the user’s audio inputs into vector embeddings, which in turn use vector embeddings for natural language processing (NLP) of that input.
+For example, smartphone voice assistants “translate” the user’s audio inputs into vector embeddings, and in turn use those vector embeddings for natural language processing (NLP) of that input.

 What is a vector?

 Vectors belong to the larger category of tensors.
-In machine learning (ML), “tensor” is used as a generic term for an array of numbers—or an array of arrays of numbers—in n-dimensional space, functioning like a mathematical bookkeeping device for data.
+In machine learning (ML), “tensor” is used as a generic term for an array of numbers (or an array of arrays of numbers) in n-dimensional space, functioning like a mathematical bookkeeping device for data.

 • A scalar is a zero-dimensional tensor, containing a single number.
-For example, a system modeling weather data might represent a single day’s high temperature (in Celsius) in scalar form as 33.
+For example, a system modeling weather data might represent a single day’s high temperature (in Celsius) in scalar form as 33 .

 • A vector is a one-dimensional (or first-degree or first-order) tensor, containing multiple scalars of the same type of data.
-For example, the weather model might represent the low, mean and high temperatures of that single day in vector form as (25, 30, 33).
+For example, the weather model might represent the low, mean and high temperatures of that single day in vector form as (25, 30, 33) .
 Each scalar component is a feature—that is, a dimension—of the vector, corresponding to a feature of that day’s weather.

 • A tuple is a first-order tensor containing scalars of more than one type of data.
-For example, a person’s name, age and height (in inches) might be represented in tuple form as (Jane, Smith, 31, 65).
+For example, a person’s name, age and height (in inches) might be represented in tuple form as (Jane, Smith, 31, 65) .

 • A matrix is a two-dimensional (or second rank or second-order) tensor, containing multiple vectors of the same type of data.
 It can be intuitively visualized as a two-dimensional grid of scalars in which each row or column is a vector.
 For example, that weather model might represent the entire month of June as a 3x30 matrix, in which each row is a feature vector describing an individual day’s low, mean and high temperatures.